Teteruga/textindent/README.md

 ## Getting Started

-First you will need to download the plugin at ...
+First you will need to download the plugin at [Text Indent](https://ckeditor.com/cke4/addon/textindent)

 ### Prerequisites

-You only need Ckeditor running
+You only need [Ckeditor](https://ckeditor.com/cke4/builder) running.

 ### Installing

-After downloading the plugin you will need to extract it in the plugins folders of Ckeditor and add the following
+After downloading the plugin you will need to extract it in the plugins folders of Ckeditor and add the following on you ckeditor call

 ```
   CKEDITOR.config.extraPlugins = 'textindent';